UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

     <https://example.org/objects/1>
         relators:rps <http://id.loc.gov/authorities/names/no2014027633> .

-physicalLocation as string (non-UTK)
+physicalLocation as string (non-UT)
 ------------------------------------

 Use Case
 ^^^^^^^^

-Across our collections, there are also many cases where non-UTK items do not have URIs and instead use strings.
+Across our collections, there are also many cases where non-UT items do not have URIs and instead use strings.

 Justification
 ^^^^^^^^^^^^^